1mSAD/Discord-Mediabot/README.md

 ```bash
 instaloader -l USERNAME
 ```
-Go to the specified path copy the session-username file to this directory, <- Not required to do this step
+Go to the specified path copy the session-username file to api directory. <- Not required to do this step

 .env example
 ```